FelixHartramf/sudoku-solver/README.md

 - More solving strategies for solving (e.g. twins, dripples, X-Wing)
 - Multithreading for faster solving?
 The time it takes to manage the threads might be higher than the time that is saved due to multithreading.
 But it needs to be tested.
 - Support for other Sudoku variant (e.g. Killer Sudoku)
-- player Moves arent counted as aspected
+- Player Moves aren't counted as aspected

+## Help me get better
+I still need to learn a lot about Rust, good documentation, naming, programm structure and more.
+So if you have any suggestions please open a Issue.